Alig96/nzombies/README.md

 	- ValidEnemies table setup changed to allow more customizability
 	- Power Ups now just rotate and are golden
 	- Pack-a-Punch now a global hook, will work on all weapons
+	- Zombie Spawnpoints can now be disabled so they don't spawn any zombies using "Spawnable at?"

 - To-do list: